Datanexus/postgresql/README.md

 ## deployment
 ### amazon web services
+You will  want to set your AWS_PROFILE to your preferred credentials.

+Assuming `aws.yml` is the name of the inventory configuration file.
+To deploy the postgresql overlay:

+    ./deploy aws.yml

-To deploy on AWS (approximately 12 minutes for a standalone)
+To deploy both a VM and postgresql overlay:

-    ./deploy aws
+    ./deploy full aws.yml

 Expected running times: